bonitasoft/bonita-doc/md/create-your-first-project-with-the-engine-apis-and-maven.md

 </dependency>
 ```

-## Configure the connection to the Bonita BPM Platform
+## Configure the connection to the Bonita Platform

- You must configure the connection to the Engine (i.e. Bonita BPM Platform) for your project.
+ You must configure the connection to the Engine (i.e. Bonita Platform) for your project.
 To do so you can use System properties or programmatic configuration.

- Take a look at [how to configure a client](configure-client-of-bonita-bpm-engine.md)
+ Take a look at [how to configure a client](configure-client-of-bonita-engine.md)

 ## Log in